pedromateo/openhmitester/README.md

 and robust basis to support the automation of GUI testing processes.

 OHT is open-source and ready to use.
+It can be adapted as well to support different GUI platforms and operating systems.

 # Content of this repository